(All screen captures are the property of World Wrestling Entertainment)

 Christian vs. Chris Jericho

 Storyline: Christian yelled at Jericho for being an idiot.
 Jericho injured his knee while defending Trish against Kane because Bischoff used Kane to manipulate Jericho.
 Jericho’s actions cost him a World Title opportunity, and it ruined Jericho’s and Christian’s chance at the tag belts.
 However, Jericho almost won Trish over.
 So, Christian accused Trish of trying to break them up like Yoko Ono did to the Beatles.
 Strangely, Christian appeared to have a change of heart and apologized to Trish.
 It was a ruse.
 Christian wanted to sabotage Jericho’s relationship with Trish.
 Later, Bischoff made Christian wrestle Trish for a tag championship shot.
 Christian pretended to lie down for her, only to attack Trish and make her tap to the Walls of Jericho.
 Afterward, Christian hosted a Highlight Reel where he gloated.
-Jericho came after him, but Christian jumped Jericho backstage as Chris tried to confess his love.
+Jericho came after him, but Christian jumped Jericho backstage as Jericho tried to confess his love to Trish.

 The Match: They shove and slap each other before Jericho scores knockdowns, a back suplex, and a backdrop to the floor.
 Jericho follows with a triangle jump crossbody and rams Christian into the barricade.
 Inside, Jericho counters a sunset flip into the Walls of Jericho, but Christian finds a rope break.
 Now, Christian uses an eye poke and dumps Jericho over the ropes.
 Jericho smacks his face on the apron as he falls, allowing Christian to take control.
 No matter how much Jericho rallies, Christian subdues him with eye rakes, kicks, and chinlocks.
 Jericho tries suplexes and pin attempts, but Christian raises his knees during a Lionsault.
 The Unprettier gets blocked, so Christian settles for a tornado reverse DDT.